Consensus Standards Developed by Advocates, Industry Will Save Consumers Billions

-Once the latest updated standards take effect, a typical new air conditioner in the South will use about 40% less energy, and a typical new furnace in the North will use about 20% less than before national standards were established in the late 1980s.
+Once the latest updated standards take effect, a typical new air conditioner in the South will use about 40% less energy.
+I mean and a typical new furnace in the North will use about 20% less than before national standards.
+All were established in the late 1980s.
 DOE posted the new rule here.

 “Now that DOE has rolled out the first regional standards for heating and cooling equipment, we urge Congress to complete the picture by acting on the consensus agreement regarding new home building codes, as well as the other standards,” said Alliance to Save Energy President Kateri Callahan.
 “We all know that constructing buildings efficiently ‘from the ground up’ is the easiest, most cost-effective way to ensure that owners of new homes reap the benefits of energy efficiency while reducing their carbon footprints.”